 - Submit official transcripts from all colleges previously attended outside of the Coast Community College District.
 Transcripts must be received within four weeks of attending a Benefits Briefing.
-Failure to meet this requirement may cause an interruption in benefits.
+Please note that failure to meet this requirement may cause an interruption in benefits.

-- Obtain a Student Education plan from OCC’s veteran counselor.
-For appointments, contact Veterans Services.
+- Obtain a Student Education plan from OCC’s Veteran Counselor.
+For appointments, please contact Veterans Services.
 Classes will only be eligible for certification if they are applicable toward an approved program of study.

 - Submit a Web Schedule Bill or Online Certification Request immediately after registering for classes to avoid a delay in benefits and/or being dropped for non-payment.
 After initial certification is complete, veterans and dependents are required to report any changes in enrollment to Veterans Services at the time they are made.

 - In accordance with Title 38 US Code 3679 subsection (e), Orange Coast College will not impose any penalty, including the assessment of late fees, the denial of access to classes, libraries, or other institutional facilities, or the requirement that a covered individual borrow additional funds, on any covered individual because of the individual’s inability to meet their financial obligations to the institution due to the delayed disbursement funding from VA under Chapter 31 or 33.
 Students may be required to submit a Certificate of Eligibility, VAF 28-1905, and/or additional information needed to properly certify enrollment, as outlined in other institutional policies.